Skip to main content

 • Purpose: Create filterable databases of any type of resource

-• Features: Highly flexible, renameable to match your content
+• Features: Highly flexible; renameable to match your content; supports up to four separate Resources post types per site

-• Use case: Tools, documents, classroom listings, equipment databases
+• Use cases: Tools, documents, classroom listings, equipment databases

-• Unique benefit: Can be renamed to anything that fits your needs (e.g., “Blocks,” “Tools,” “Facilities”)
+• Unique benefit: Can be renamed and configured to run multiple resource databases side by side (e.g., “Blocks,” “Tools,” “Facilities”)

 • Features: Automatic program page generation, date-based filtering

-• Use case: Summer camps, professional workshops, continuing education
+• Use cases: Summer camps, professional workshops, continuing education

 • Unique benefit: Programs automatically hide after their end date